ko-tyat-ki/universal-ear/README.md

 Modes function accepts `(sticks, sensors)`.

-From sticks you can use properties that are set on cofig, such as
+From sticks you can use properties that are set on config, such as
 - `name`
 - `numberOfLEDs`
 - inital coordinates (y is vertical)